PhenoAI/pheno-docs/markdowns-expanded/070-oral_microbiome/070-oral_microbiome.md

 ### Description

-he collection of buccal swabs for human genetic sequencing presents an advantageous opportunity to simultaneously explore the oral microbiome using the non-human DNA sequences found.
+The collection of buccal swabs for human genetic sequencing presents an advantageous opportunity to simultaneously explore the oral microbiome using the non-human DNA sequences found.
 This metagenomic analysis provides insight into the diverse microbial community within the buccal mucosa.
 The obtained data not only enriches our genetic understanding but also broadens our knowledge on the microorganisms residing in the oral cavity, their interactions, and potential implications for oral and systemic health.
 This dual analysis underscores the utility of buccal swabs as a resourceful means for both genetic and microbial investigations.

 ### Introduction